daniel-davee/candy_wrapper/README.md

 # Candy Wrapper
-Candy Wrapper is a "sticky" wrapper for any object, which adds syntax surgar. \n
+Candy Wrapper is a "sticky" wrapper for any object, which adds syntax surgar.

 ## Usage